76Trystan/resilient-agent-workflow/README.md

 ### 1. Manual Process
    This Demonstrates steps to make a cup of tea as a manual process, in Cuppa-Tea UI, maunal process involves manually clicking through each step of the procedure.

-### 2. Direct Process
+### 2. Direct Process (Client-Side Automation)
-   Like Manual process, however a script is executed to complete all manual steps automatically.
+Like the manual process but automatically executes steps client-side every 1 second.
+Uses UI state updates, NOT Temporal.
+Not suitable for long-running or distributed scenarios.

 ### 3. Direct Workflow
     Direct Workflow is a carbon copy of direct process, only difference here is it is defined as a workflow using the Temporal Framework for durable execution.

+**Note:** Self-correction logic exists but is currently disabled (`enableSelfCorrect = false`).
+When enabled, it provides basic checks only for kettleFill activity.

 ### 4. Agentic Workflow
     The Agentic workflow is like direct workflow, a workflow run by the Temporal Framework, however when errors/triggeres are encountered during the workflow, an agent is invoked mid-workflow to fix any issues or changes, ultimately putting the workflow back on a happy path.